 Don't miss CommerceNext updates Subscribe

 Hearing words of wisdom, hope, reality, and a bit of denial, Shoptalk was the epicenter for retail and ecommerce innovation in NYC from March 18th through the 21st.
 We sent all three CommerceNext co-founders to this retailer roundup where Veronika Sonsev talked to several leaders who took the stage to get their hot takes.
 The biggest discussion point this year?
-All the strategic trends helping retailers and ecommerce shops compete with Amazon in 2018.
+All the strategic trends helping retailers and ecommerce shops competing with Amazon in 2018.

 Trend #1: Personalization isn’t going away — rather, it’s just getting warmed up.